Robust Decision Aggregation with Adversarial Experts: Introduction

-We discuss two types of loss function, the L1 loss $\ell_1(x,y)=|x-y|$ and the L2 loss $\ell_2(x,y)=(x-y)^2$.
-Under L1 loss, the benchmark function $opt$ should report the maximum likelihood, while under L2 loss is the Bayesian posterior.
-Thus L1 loss is more suitable when we want to output a decision and L2 loss is used to output a probabilistic forecast.
+We analyze the problem in two contexts: 1) soft: $f$'s output is a forecast in $[0,1]$; 2) hard: $f$'s output is a decision in $\{0,1\}$.
+The aggregator $f$ can be randomized in the sense that its output is random. $opt$ is the benchmark, which is an omniscient aggregator that knows the underlying information structure $\theta$ of truthful experts and minimizes the expected loss. $\vx$ is the reports of all experts, $\vx_T$ is the reports of truthful experts, and $\ell$ is a loss function.
+In this paper, we discuss two types of loss function, the L1 loss $\ell_1(y,\omega)=|y-\omega|$ and the L2 loss $\ell_2(y,\omega)=(y-\omega)^2$.
+The benchmark function $opt$ should report the maximum likelihood under L1 loss and the Bayesian posterior under L2 loss.
+Thus L1 loss is more suitable when we want to output decisions and L2 loss is preferred for probabilistic forecasts.
 Suppose there are $n$ experts in total and $k=\gamma n$ adversarial experts.
 The theoretical results are shown in \Cref{tab:result}.
-The optimal aggregators are illustrated in \Cref{fig:func1}.
+The optimal soft aggregators are deterministic, and illustrated in \Cref{fig:func1}.